DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-2-mentor-materials.md

 Answers might include:

-- Not closely linked enough to the objective – we won’t get answers to show whether pupils have really understood how to use apostrophes.
+- Not closely linked enough to the objective – we won't get answers to show whether pupils have really understood how to use apostrophes.
 - Lacks reliability and validity.
 - Lacks structure.
 - What you expect of pupils is unclear.